odoo/documentation/point_of_sale/overview/setup.rst

 Wi-Fi configuration
 -------------------

-The POSBox is Wi-Fi-capable.
-In order to use it you'll need a Linux compatible USB Wi-Fi adapter.
+The most recent version of the POSBox has Wi-Fi built in.
+If you're using an older version you'll need a Linux compatible USB Wi-Fi adapter.
 Most commercially available Wi-Fi adapters are Linux compatible.
 Officially supported are Wi-Fi adapters with a Ralink 5370 chipset.

 Make sure not to plug in an Ethernet cable, as all Wi-Fi related functionality will be disabled when a wired network connection is